-Transgender People and HIV – This packet is a compilation of several recent fact sheets and other resources.
+Transgender People and HIV – This packet is a compilation of recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

-HIV Prevention and Care for the Transgender Population (CDC) – The Transforming Health initiative and associated website provides information and materials for healthcare providers, whole-care teams, social service providers, and transgender people, with the goal of reducing new HIV infections and improving the health of transgender people who are living with HIV.
+HIV Prevention and Care for Transgender People (CDC) – The Transforming Health initiative and associated website provides information and materials for healthcare providers, whole-care teams, social service providers, and transgender people, with the goal of reducing new HIV infections and improving the health of transgender people who are living with HIV.
 The site has links to the following resources:

 - Patient-Centered Care for Transgender People: Recommended Practices for Health Care Settings